s0xandrew/Network-Port-Scanner/README.md

 A multi-threaded Python port scanner that performs TCP connect scans, banner grabbing, and automated risk assessment on target hosts.

-Built as part of my self-taught cybersecurity sprint for IIT Kanpur B.Cyber application (Wadhwani School of AI).

 ---

 ## ⚡ Features